NITCbase/nitcbase.github.io/docs/XfS Interface/Installation Guidelines.md

   - XFS
 ---
 # XFS Interface Installation Guidelines
-XFS Interface is a command line external interface to access the NITCBase filesystem from the host (UNIX) system.
-The filesystem is simulated on a binary file.
-This interface aims to provide the functionality of transferring relations from/to the host system to/from the disk and can be helpful in debugging the system during implementation.

-There are three types of commands that can be given as input to the XFS interface:

-1. External File System Commands
-2. Data Definition Language Commands
-3. Data Manipulation Language Commands

 ## Set Up

 The following are the instructions for installation in linux/unix environments:
 1. Download the NITCBase XFS Interface package from here **ATTACH LINK HERE**
 2. Copy the tar file to your home directory
     ```bash